gloomyzen/2048-rpg/README.md

 ```

 #### Install cocos2d v4:
-1. Install CMake on your system
-2. Install Python 2.7 on your system
+1. Install Boost, CMake and Python 2.7 on your system
 2. Install VS for win32 or XCode for macOS
 3. Download Cocos2d-x (cocos2d-x-4.0.zip) from www.cocos2d-x.org and unzip it in a folder that you want.
 For example, for Win32 -> unzip to C:/bin/cocos2dx, for MacOs /Application/Develpment/cocos2dx